 One of the most interesting findings from Pragmatic Marketing’s 2018 Product Management and Marketing Survey was this: The number one metric product managers said their success is increasingly being measured upon is the number of product sales.
 In that light, one of product management guru Jeff Lash’s “Product Management Trends and Predictions for 2019,” is quite relevant, as he calls on product managers to formalize the process for leveraging sales input: “As product teams seek to become ‘more strategic,’ rather than simply being order takers for sales, best-in-class product management functions put formal processes, venues and technologies in place to proactively collect, evaluate and respond to sales requests.”

-By 2021, 75 percent of software providers will rely on insights from embedded software usage analytics to inform product management decisions and measure customer health, according to a report from Gartner this past year, “Predicts 2018: Technology Go-to-Market.”
-We used that finding as a jumping off point for our first user survey, “Listening to the Voice of the Customer,” in which we polled 319 product managers and those in product management-related roles for insight on how they’re using customer data.
+We used Gartner’s prediction as a jumping off point for our first user survey, “Listening to the Voice of the Customer,” in which we polled 319 product managers and those in product management-related roles for insight on how they’re using customer data.
 Customer phone and in-person interviews ranked as the most effective means of collecting customer data, but coming in a close second – in front of feedback from sales, support calls, basic telemetry from the product and in last place, email surveys – was advanced product usage analytics.
 Nearly 80 percent of respondents indicated that they had some capability to collect data about how their customers were using their products, and that the data was useful in developing product roadmaps and prioritizing features, with a large majority indicating its value in UX/UI design and beta testing.

 Keith is Revulytics’ VP, Software Analytics and was the co-founder and CEO of Trackerbird Software Analytics before the company was acquired by Revulytics in 2016.
 Following the acquisition, Keith joined the Revulytics team and is now responsible for the strategic direction and growth of the Usage Analytics business within the company.
 Prior to founding Trackerbird, Keith held senior product roles at GFI Software where he was responsible for the product roadmap and revenue growth for various security products in the company's portfolio.
 Keith also brings with him 10 years of IT consultancy experience in the SMB space.
 Keith has a Masters in Computer Science from the University of Malta, specializing in high performance computing.